 Adopt AI Tools to Understand Customer Intent

 Typically, retailers are not technology experts.
 However, with recent developments in artificial intelligence (AI) and machine learning (ML), it has become easier to improve site performance, even without being a search expert.
-Retailers are beginning to adopt AI-powered tools at a relatively high rate.
+Retailers are beginning to adopt AI-powered tools like clustering and classification for ecommerce at a relatively high rate.
 However, they still have a way to go in order to create hyper-personalized experiences and understand customer intent, as many of these tasks are still being carried out manually.
 Unsurprisingly, larger retailers with over $400 million in revenue, are leading the pack in adopting AI-based systems.

 According to Lucidwork’s report, retailers said that documentation classification, such as assigning items to a specific category to make it easier to find) is currently the most common application of AI and ML (59 percent), with product recommendations behind by a small margin at 56 percent.
 Natural language processing (NLP) comes in third (52 percent), with retailers working to enhance the customer experience by improving the ability to identify key phrases and terms.